Queuni/Match3-Core/README.md

 - Bump the dependency to fix the compatibility issue with Python 3.12

 - Handle timeout gracefully and return a clear error to the caller

+- Refactor the parser to use a proper state machine instead of regex